claritylab/djinn/CONTRIBUTING.md

 # Contributing

-We would love to have your help in making Sirius better.
+We would love to have your help in making DjiNN better.

 ## Pull Requests